Open-Coding-Society/Tower_Defense_Frontend/index.md

         } else if (tower.name === 'Magic Tower') {
           let lastShot = tower.lastShot || 0;
           if (performance.now() - lastShot > 1000) {
-            // Find up to 4 enemies in a line (within a small angle from the first target) let nearest = null, minDist = Infinity;
+            let nearest = null, minDist = Infinity;
             this.enemies.forEach(enemy => {
               if (!enemy.alive) return;